wharfkit/website/src/lib/docs/AccountKit/Resource.md

 # Resource Class

-The Resource class represents a specific resource type (CPU, NET, or RAM) within the Antelope blockchain.
-It provides a structured way to access various details related to the resource, such as its available capacity, current usage, and maximum limit.
+Each `Resource` instance represents a specific account resource (CPU, NET, or RAM).
+It provides a structured way to access various details related to the resource.

 ## Creation

-The `Resource` class will generally be returned by the [resource](/docs/account-kit/resource-method) and [resources](/docs/account-kit/resources-method) methods on the [Account](/docs/account-kit/account) class.
-However, a new instance of the `Resource` class can be directly constructed by passing in the resource type and account data:
+The `Resource` class will generally be returned by the [resource](/docs/account-kit/resource-method) method on [Account](/docs/account-kit/account) instances.
+However, a new instance of the `Resource` class can also be constructed directly.
+Here is an example of how to do that:

 ```typescript
 const cpuResource = new Resource('cpu', {